htripathi-extreme/obsidian_vault/Notes/Shell Scripting Notes.md

 ```shell
 <<comment
 {text 1}
 {text 2}
 comment
 ```

 - Print name of the script -> ` echo "$0"`

 - Enable debugging in script -> `set -x` after shebang in next line.

-- If We want to exit our script when a

-command fail -> `set -e` after shebang in next line.
+- If We want to exit our script when a command fail -> `set -e` after shebang in next line.

-- To exit the scritp -> `exit`
+- To exit the script -> `exit`

-- To check status of previous command -> `$?` returns 0 if it was successful else unsussessful.
+- To check status of previous command -> `$?` returns 0 if it was successful else unsuccessful.

 - To sleep the script for some time , `sleep time_in_sec`

 - Arguments passed to scripts